A Whole New Whirled: Development

 In September 2020, HBO Max announced that it gave a series order to a series focusing on Christopher Smith / Peacemaker, portrayed by John Cena in The Suicide Squad.
 James Gunn, who wrote and directed The Suicide Squad, would serve as showrunner and direct many episodes, while Cena would also serve as co-executive producer.
 For Gunn, he viewed the series as "an opportunity to delve into current world issues through the lens of this superhero/supervillain/and world's biggest douchebag."

 For influence, Gunn used Better Call Saul, Spartacus, the V series franchise, as well as the 1990 film Captain America.
 He particularly highlighted Better Call Saul in helping him develop the series, explaining, "Both Saul and Chris are kind of sad-sack characters who are really good at one thing and then really bad at a lot of other things.
 So I think it's really just taking that incredibly smart dialogue, that relaxed nature of grounded life and then mixing that with the other things that I wanted to do with the show."

-In July 2021, the episode's title was revealed as "A Whole New Whirled".

 Casting

 The announcement of the series in September 2020 confirmed that John Cena would reprise his role as Christopher Smith / Peacemaker.
 Other actors that also reprise their roles from The Suicide Squad include Steve Agee as John Economos and Jennifer Holland as Emilia Harcourt.

 Shortly after the series order, Danielle Brooks, Robert Patrick, Chris Conrad and Chukwudi Iwuji were announced as series regulars.
 In May 2021, it was announced that Conrad would leave the series due to creative differences, with his role being recast with Freddie Stroma.

 In December 2020, Annie Chang and Lochlyn Munro joined the series to recur as Detectives Sophie Song and Larry Fitzgibbon.
 While they are credited in the opening sequence, they do not appear in the episode.

-Viola Davis makes an uncredited cameo appearance as Amanda Waller, reprising her role from the DC Extended Universe.
+Viola Davis makes an uncredited cameo appearance as Amanda Waller, reprising her role from the DC Extended Universe (DCEU).
 As the series is filmed in Vancouver, the crew visited Davis in Los Angeles to film her scene.